 To change the operation mode of the device, left-click the name of the mode in the Device mode line.
-In the opened window, click the initial setup wizard link (for the detailed description of the Wizard, see the Initial Configuration Wizard section, page 34).
+In the opened window, click the initial setup wizard link (for the detailed description of the Wizard, see the Initial Configuration Wizard section, page 35).

-The Wi-Fi 2.4 GHz section displays data on the state of the device's wireless network, its name and the authentication type, and availability of an additional wireless network.
+The 2.4 GHz Access Point section displays data on the state of the device's wireless network, its name and the authentication type.